Praveenrtp/TerminationDetection/README.md

+## Executed a tree-based Dijkstra-Scholten algorithm for detecting termination in a distributed system.
+Successfully tested it on a set of 20 systems, using asynchronous I/O Vertx framework for communication between systems.

 ## Termination detection

 The basis of termination detection is in the concept of a distributed system process' state.
 At any time, a process in a distributed system is either in an active state or in an idle state.
 An active process may become idle at any time but an idle process may only become active again upon receiving a computational message.